quynhphamduong/The-Digital-Clock-Design-Using-NXP-Microcontroller-7-Segment-LED-/README.md

-# README: Mock Embedded discription
+# The Digital Clock Design Using NXP Microcontroller 7 Segment LED Setting Time And Alarm through GUI App ⏰💻

 ## Overview

-This document provides details descriptions about the MOCK EMB that our group creates and sets in the program.
+This document provides details descriptions about the The Digital Clock that our group creates and sets in the program.

 ## Running the Program